RESEARCH STARTER

 The Delphi method is named after the ancient Greek oracle at Delphi.
 The oracle was consulted by leaders and commoners alike when they needed to make decisions.
 The prophecies made by the oracle were believed to have divine influence.

 The method was developed in the 1950s by Olaf Helmer (1910–2011) and Norman Dalkey (1915–2004), two Rand Corporation employees.
 The process was originally designed as a way to forecast the effects of a nuclear war.
 It is a non-quantitative approach to reaching a consensus, which means it relies on information that is not specifically measurable.
 The process uses the anonymous opinions of a number of experts and allows them to change their minds based on the reasoning shared by others.
-The expectation is that by bringing together the thoughts and expertise of a large number of people, a consensus based on the best available knowledge will be reached and can be used as a basis for decision making.
+The expectation is that by bringing together the thoughts and expertise of a large number of people, a consensus based on the best available knowledge will be reached and can be used as a basis for decision-making.

 Overview

-The first step in the Delphi method is for a facilitator to choose the experts who will be chosen to participate.
+The first step in the Delphi method is for a facilitator to choose the experts who will participate.
 This decision is based on the topic to be considered and the areas of study or other expertise of the participants.
 Meanwhile, this facilitator, or a researcher working with the facilitator, creates the first questionnaire.
 This usually includes several specific questions along with some open-ended questions that allow the experts to add concerns that the survey originator did not consider.
 The facilitator also decides on a threshold for when the project will be completed.
 For instance, the facilitator may decide that the group will stop when 85 percent of the respondents are in agreement.

-Each previous round feedback summary highlights the areas of disagreement.
+Each previous round's feedback summary highlights the areas of disagreement.
 The respondents are free to reevaluate and change their opinions based on the input from their colleagues.
 The facilitator may also incorporate questions based on the input from the experts to the open-ended questions, which may also affect the answers of some of the respondents.
 Once the consensus level is reached, the facilitator reports the results to the group and to those who requested the process.
 If a consensus cannot be reached, the facilitator may reexamine the available information on the subject at hand and see if enough of a consensus was reached to address the issue or if another process needs to be tried.
 When consensus is reached, the decision-makers can use it to help forecast or predict the outcome of a planned action or determine which course of action should be undertaken.

 The Delphi method has a number of advantages.
-It allows many subject matter experts to be part of the process at a relatively low cost; while they can meet face to face, it is not necessary, and the entire process can be accomplished via email.
+It allows many subject matter experts to be part of the process at a relatively low cost; while they can meet face-to-face, it is not necessary, and the entire process can be accomplished via email.
 This low-cost factor means that more experts from a wider range of related fields can be included if desired, improving the pool of information for the decision-making process.
 Because each respondent answers the questions independently and anonymously, a greater opportunity exists for each to share their true thoughts and opinions without the influence of others.

 The process also has some disadvantages.
 The need to repeatedly survey the participants means the process can take some time, which may not always be desirable.
 There is also no guarantee that the chosen experts will want to take part or give the process an adequate level of attention.
 The written method of responding may not be ideal for some participants, whose expertise may be in other areas besides written communications.
 The success of the process is also somewhat dependent upon the quality of the facilitator.
 The facilitator can knowingly or unknowingly create a bias in the responses by the way survey questions are formed.
 The quality of the summary and the extent to which the facilitator investigates the points of dissension can also affect the outcome.